 Production

-↑ Back to topTo get updates on anything purchased from the WooCommerce.com Marketplace, go to WooCommerce > Extensions > WooCommerce.com Subscriptions in your store’s WP Admin dashboard and ensure your store is connected to your WooCommerce.com account.
-Learn more about managing WooCommerce.com subscriptions.
+↑ Back to topTo receive updates for extensions purchased from the WooCommerce.com Marketplace, go to WooCommerce > Extensions > WooCommerce.com Subscriptions in your WordPress admin dashboard and verify that your store is connected to your WooCommerce.com account.
+For details, see Managing WooCommerce.com subscriptions.

 Connecting your WooCommerce.com account to your store allows you to:

-- View the status of WooCommerce (plus your extensions, themes, and payment gateways).
+- View the status of WooCommerce and your installed extensions, themes, and payment gateways.

-- Filter these items using Installed, Activated, Download, and Update Available options.
+- Filter items using the Installed, Activated, Download, and Update Available options.

-- Determine which extensions, themes, and payment gateways are compatible with your version of WooCommerce.
+- Check which extensions, themes, and payment gateways are compatible with your version of WooCommerce.

-For example: In the Plugin and Tested up to WooCommerce version columns, it might show that WooCommerce Stripe is known to be compatible up until WooCommerce 5.0 If you have WooCommerce 5.1+ installed.
+For example, the Plugin and Tested up to WooCommerce version columns might show that WooCommerce Stripe is compatible up to WooCommerce 5.0.
+If you have WooCommerce 5.1 or later installed, you know to verify compatibility before updating.

 From third-party developers

-↑ Back to topExtensions, payment gateways, and themes not developed and maintained in-house by the WooCommerce team are from third-party developers.
-Store owners must contact the third-party developer directly for support on updates and compatibility.
+↑ Back to topExtensions, payment gateways, and themes not developed by the WooCommerce team come from third-party developers.
+Contact the third-party developer directly for support with updates and compatibility.

 WooCommerce database update notices

-- Update WooCommerce Database update: Clicking this button begins the process of updating your database to match the plugin version you installed or updated to.
-The database organizes, contains, and stores your products, orders, posts, and pages — an essential process.
+- Update WooCommerce Database — Click this button to update your database to match the new WooCommerce version.
+The database stores your products, orders, posts, and pages, so this step is essential.

-Ensure you have a backup in place before clicking Update WooCommerce Database.
-Once the update process begins, a WooCommerce database update notice will be displayed (see below):
+Note: Ensure you have a backup in place before clicking Update WooCommerce Database.

-Clicking the View progress link will take you to the Scheduled Actions section and show the update’s pending actions.
+Once the update begins, a WooCommerce database update notice appears.
+Click the View progress link to open the Scheduled Actions section, where you can see the update’s pending actions.

 Questions and support